david672orford/pub-tools/docs/notes-on-obs.md

 * [Building on Debian (from forum)](https://obsproject.com/forum/threads/debian-obs-studio-build-mini-howto.169680/)
 * [Checking out Pull Requests](https://stackoverflow.com/questions/27567846/how-can-i-check-out-a-github-pull-request-with-git#30584951)

-## Integration with other Programs
+## Integration of OBS Studio with other Programs

 * [How to Use OBS with Zoom](https://www.eigenmagic.com/2020/04/22/how-to-use-obs-studio-with-zoom/)
 * [VDO.Ninja](https://docs.vdo.ninja/)